 In most cases, a refinance means you go through the loan application process all over again.
 That means you’ll have to factor in closing costs, including a new appraisal, before deciding on whether a refinance is right for you.
 Once your loan is approved, a new closing day is scheduled, and the proceeds of the new loan are used to pay off the old mortgage.

-4 Different Types Of Refinance Loans
+Types Of Refinance Loans

 If you have a financial need and you own a home, chances are good there will be a mortgage product designed to help you.
 Let’s take a look at the different refinance options that are available.

 1. Rate-And-Term Refinance